gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Integration.md

                  pinningConfig: yourPublicPinningConfig)
         .build()
 ```
-> ⚠️  **Important**
-> - The document metadata for the upload process is intended to be used for reporting.

 ## GiniHealth initialization

-Now that the `GiniHealthAPI` has been initialized, you can initialize `GiniHealth`
+Now that the `GiniHealthAPI` has been initialized, you can initialize `GiniHealth`:

 ```swift
  let healthSDK = GiniHealth(with: giniApiLib)
 ```
 ## Document upload

-and upload your document if you plan to do it with `GiniHealth`.
+For the document upload if you plan to do it with `GiniHealth`.
 First you need get document service and create partial document.

 ```swift
 let documentService: DefaultDocumentService = healthSDK.documentService()